jethomas2020/Plotly-Challenge/README.md

     Created a bubble chart that displays each sample.

-        Use otu_ids for the x values.
+        Used otu_ids for the x values.

         Use sample_values for the y values.